Night Family: Production

 Before season six's release, the episode titles were informally revealed, including "Night Family's".
 On the September 19 and 21, extended previews were released.
 In advance, the episode was projected to release on Sunday, September 25, 11pm in the United States, and 4 am in the United Kingdom.

 In the video Inside The Episode: "Night Family" on Adult Swim's YouTube channel, Rick and Morty co-creator Dan Harmon explains that the episode concept was carried down for many years.
 While writing, Rob Schrab came across the question "...what if Summer was the Big Bad of the episode?".
 The prospect of an Evil Summer dates back to August 2021, where Spencer Grammer, her voice actor, gave hints.

 Themes and cultural references

-The title is an ode to the horror television series Night Gallery by Rod Serling.
 The introductory poem at the beginning of the episode is Fragment of an Agon by T.S.
 Eliot.
 The term "Daymanoid", used throughout the episode, derives from the word "Demonoid", coming from the 1981 Mexican horror film Demonoid: Messenger of Death.
 Some news outlets claim that the episode takes traits from, or directly parodies Apple TV+'s Severance.